Open Flemish Liberals and Democrats: Ideology and support

 At its inception, the Open VLD was a classical liberal and somewhat right-libertarian party with support for free-markets and deregulation.
 Former party leader Guy Verhofstadt was compared to Margaret Thatcher in his beliefs during his time as party chairman.
 In the 1990s, the party switched from a libertarian to a more socially liberal position under Bart Somers.
 Some of the party's ideological influences have been Karl Popper, John Stuart Mill, Thomas Paine, Amartya Sen and Martha Nussbaum.
 The party also contained members from both social democratic and Flemish nationalist liberal-conservative backgrounds who have influenced the VLD's course, such as former Volksunie leader Jaak Gabriëls and Hugo Coveliers falling into the latter camp.
 Others had ties to the conservative-libertarian organization Nova Civitas, and were open to working with the Vlaams Blok and later Vlaams Belang party, although this was strongly opposed by the party leadership as a whole.
 Presently, the Open VLD retains an economically liberal position by supporting lower taxes and private property ownership while also closing tax loopholes.
 It supports a Canadian model of migration and for a more inclusive society towards immigrants, but claims not to endorse open borders and wants quicker deportation of illegal immigrants.
 It also retains a socially liberal stance on matters such as same-sex marriage, LGBT rights and introducing a third gender option on official documents, but also believes the government shouldn't interfere with matters related to sexuality.
 For a period, the party was considered the main centre-right rival to the Christian Democratic CD&V in the Flemish region and saw its highest period of support in the late 1990s and early 2000s.
 However, the emergence of the Flemish nationalist N-VA party and the LDD drew some of the party's conservative leaning voters away and contributed to a decline in votes.
 Ideological disputes also caused some of the party's more conservative and traditionalist libertarian wing such as Boudewijn Bouckaert, Jean-Marie Dedecker and Hugo Coveliers to leave the party.
 Dedecker later founded the LDD and Coveliers VLOTT while others joined the N-VA.

+In 2024, Open VLD (along with MR) blocked Belgium from recognizing the State of Palestine.

 Representation in EU institutions

 The party is fairly pro-European, and sits in the Renew Europe group with two MEPs.

 Then-Prime Minister Guy Verhofstadt (VLD) was rejected as a candidate for the presidency of the European Commission in June 2004.

-In the European Committee of the Regions, Open VLD sits in the Renew Europe CoR group, with one full and two alternate members for the 2020-2025 mandate.
+In the European Committee of the Regions, Open VLD sits in the Renew Europe CoR group, with one alternate members for the 2025-2030 mandate.
 Jean-Luc Vanraes is Coordinator in the CIVEX Commission.